psaisan/CARTMAN/README.md

 ## Data Source

-The data used in the example is from the following study:

-Niche-Specific Reprogramming of Epigenetic Landscapes Drives Myeloid Cell Diversity in Nonalcoholic Steatohepatitis.
-[Seidman et al, 2020](https://pubmed.ncbi.nlm.nih.gov/32362324/)
+The data used in this example is from a 2020 study looking at epigenomic changes in our immune system cells (liver macrophages) as they undergo a MASH diet induced transformation: [Seidman et al, 2020](https://pubmed.ncbi.nlm.nih.gov/32362324/)

 1. Peak file1: Healthy Kupffer cell peaks